 A legacy fit for our RFL heroes

-This project saw the Royal Free Charity and the Royal Free London working closely together to identify areas of most need, areas where the charity’s supporters can make the biggest difference on the ground.
+This project saw charity and Royal Free London (RFL) staff working closely together to identify areas of most need where the charity’s supporters could make the biggest difference for staff.

 She said: “We now have a really decent amount of space.
 Before we were so cramped that staff were eating their food on their laps on furniture that, putting it politely, had seen better days.
 Staff’s jaws literally dropped when they came in because they were so amazed to see the difference.

-Alpa Patel, who led on the project for the trust, said: “We’ve spent a bit more time and money to make a real difference and provide a lasting legacy for staff.
+Alpa Patel, who led on the project for the charity, said: “We’ve spent a bit more time and money to make a real difference and provide a lasting legacy for staff.
 We’ve even included a panel of rainbow art in each room as a reminder of what everyone went through.”

 Richard Scarth, interim chief executive of the charity, said: “As part of our COVID-19 appeal these fantastic newly refurbished and additional facilities for the inspirational staff in ICU have been made possible.
 This is thanks to the generosity of the Royal Free Charity’s donors and fundraisers during the peak of the coronavirus pandemic earlier this year.